Suez Canal blocked by massive cargo ship

 DUBAI: A massive cargo ship has turned sideways in Egypt's Suez Canal, blocking traffic in a crucial East-West waterway for global shipping, according to satellite data accessed on Wednesday (Mar 24).

-Traffic on the narrow waterway dividing continental Africa from the Sinai Peninsula stopped on Tuesday after the MV Ever Given, a Panama-flagged container ship with an owner listed in Japan, got stuck.
+Traffic on the narrow waterway dividing continental Africa from the Sinai Peninsula stopped on Tuesday after the MV Ever Given got stuck.
+The MV Ever Given is a 400m-long and 59m-wide Panama-flagged container ship, with its owner listed in Japan.

 It was not immediately clear what caused the Ever Given to turn sideways in the canal.
 GAC, a global shipping and logistics company, described the Ever Given as suffering "a blackout while transiting in a northerly direction", without elaborating.